rmcsharry/ernest-site/content/documentation/index.md

 ## Next Steps

-Continue with the [Ernest installation](/documentation/install/) guide to use Ernest and see how it works in practice.
+Follow the instructions [here](/download/) to get Ernest and the Ernest CLI.
+Once we have done that we can [start working with them](/documentation/cli-guide/).